Skip to main content

 This basis can come from a number of places, for example, a government department’s primary legislation.

-There are two ways Customs can lawfully disclose personal informaiton.
+There are two ways Customs can lawfully disclose personal information.
 The first comes from the legislative authority provided through out primary legislation - the Customs and Excise Act 2018.
 That legislation sets out the circumstances in which we can lawfully share information.
 In some cases, it specifies what types of information we are allowed to share, and which agencies we can share it with.

 The second comes from the Privacy Act 2020.
 We can disclose personal information where we believe, on reasonable grounds, that an exception to Information Privacy Principle 11 of the Privacy Act applies.